 Department of Education Programs prepare effective and responsible professionals who have a commitment to the art and science of teaching so all learn.
-Our focus is on developing ethical, caring, value-directed professionals who possess a commitment to and the skill for meeting the challenges of urban society and exemplifying the tenets of social justice.
+Our focus is on developing ethical, caring,

 Mission of the Education Department

 The Education Department cultivates teachers and leaders who are ethical, scholarly, reflective, and courageous.